vimalkurup/fraud_detection/README.md

 # 6. Model Evaluation

 Metrics: Because of the class imbalance, Mean Average Precision (AP) and Precision-Recall AUC were the primary metrics.
-Traditional accuracy was discarded as it would be $96.4 even if the model predicted "Legit" for every case.
+Traditional accuracy was discarded as it would be 96.4 even if the model predicted "Legit" for every case.

-# Optimal Model: XGBoost is the optimal model for this problem, achieving a Mean AP of 0.8201.Findings:
+**Optimal Model: XGBoost** is the optimal model for this problem, achieving a Mean AP of 0.8201.Findings:
 The Neural Network significantly underperformed (AP: 0.4833) compared to tree-based models.
 This suggests that for this specific tabular dataset, the decision-tree logic of "splitting" on missing values is more effective than the "continuous" weight adjustments of a neural network.

 # Notebook